jchancel/jdeation-designer/README.md

 ### 1) Create the component SVG

-* Use a CAD program to create your design.
-Fusion 360 is a popular choice which is free for hobbyists.
-  * Export from CAD to DXF
-  * Import DXF into Inkscape to add any non-precision extras like wording or no-precision-necessary parts.
+* Create the precision components (board dimensions and hole placements) for your design
+   * Log into the JDeation Designer (http://www.jdeation.com/site/publicdesigns) and select a "Blank Model"
+   * Click the "Insert Component" button and select "+Make Your Own Component"
+   * Enter the dimensions and hole placements for your component (in mm)
+   * This will generate the precision components of your design

+* Download your component as a PDF and print the design to scale on your paper printer using Adobe Reader.
+Set the component on the printout and verify exact hole placements.
+Change your design if necessary.
+Precision is very important for hole placement and overall board dimensions.

-  * Save as SVG
+* Download your component as a SVG.

-  * NOTE:  Do not create designs initially from Inkscape.
-Inkscape is inaccurate for hole measurements and does not always import well.
-Use a CAD program to create initial design.
+At this point,  your design can be opened in Inkscape and non-precision components such as power connection points,  pixel connection points, etc... can be added to the design
    * Colors are very important in JDeation Designer.  **Only Black colors are cut lines.**  Use Red to highlight component connection points or other visual component points to allow for easier placement.
+   * Use stroke sizes of less than .5 millimeters.
+   * No embedded images or fonts.
+Everything must be converted to Paths.
+   * Be careful not to change any precision components such as board dimensions or hole placements in Inkscape

+If using a CAD program to create your initial design the following applies:

 * SVG Must be fixed size **in millimeters**.
 Example:
   ><svg
    xmlns:dc="http://purl.org/dc/elements/1.1/"